starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide.md

 3. Allow the Preflight Check to fix any issues it finds before proceeding!
 4. Select an install location on a linux-formatted SSD where you have space for the entire game, approximately 110GB (we do not recommend an HDD or NTFS).
 5. Run the RSI Launcher, log in, and click install to finish installing the game.
-6. If using Lutris v0.5.17, you must add `GAMEID=umu-starcitizen PROTONPATH=GE-Proton` into `Right click the game->Configure->System options->Command prefix`.
-You must also install `gamemode` using your system's package manager.
-You will need to remove the command prefix when Lutris v0.5.18 is released!
-7. Launch the game.
+6. Launch the game.
 See you in the 'verse!

 > [!important]
 > - Check our [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) for necessary workarounds, Nvidia gpu driver problems, and other important issues.